 I think that's a good starting point.

-Um there might be consequences.
+There might be consequences.

-The whole government, as you were pointing out about Peter Strong, the whole government is riddled with people who buried their burrowed their way in, who are sitting with absolute contempt for the American people, absolute contempt for President Trump, and a genuine willingness to sabotage us every chance they get.
+The whole government, as you were pointing out about Peter Strong, the whole government is riddled with people who burrowed their way in, who are sitting around with absolute contempt for the American people, absolute contempt for President Trump, and a genuine willingness to sabotage us every chance they get.

 And this is an ongoing, continuing problem.

-Well, you have to expect that the elites of the bureaucrats are going to cling to power as long as they can, and the job the rest of us have, starting with the president, is to just root them out and get rid of them.
+And the job the rest of us have, starting with the president, is to just root them out and get rid of them.

 And now we find out that Andrew Weissman was getting materials from Bruce Orr that was funneled to him through Christopher Steele.

-And if you chase that back to where it all originated, it's all Hillary Clinton, and money funneled through a law firm into an op research firm that hires Christopher Steele and ends up with Russian lies.
+And if you chase that back to where it all originated, it's all Hillary Clinton and money funneled through a law firm into an op research firm that hires Christopher Steele and ends up with Russian lies.

-Well, maybe 50-50.
+Well, maybe 50, 50.

 It's raw intelligence.